Text copied to clipboard!

 Potential interview questions

-• How do you stay up-to-date with the latest research and advancements in audiology?
+- How do you stay current with advancements in audiology?